 - 10.1.
 Each PMA must select its national representative teams from the best players who are nationals of its country and under its jurisdiction and are eligible for selection in accordance with the provisions of the applicable FIFA Regulations. - 10.2.
-Each Member Association participating in The Competition must provide Concacaf with a provisional list of up to 60 players (at least 5 must be goalkeepers) no later than 30 days prior to the start of the opening match.
-The provisional list becomes binding after the stipulated deadline.
-This list shall reflect each player's last name, first name, date of birth and passport number as specifically noted in their international passport, in addition to any other information requested by Concacaf.
+Each Member Association entering The Competition must provide Concacaf with a final list of a minimum of 18 and up to 23 players (2 must be goalkeepers) no later than 48 hours before each match.
+This list shall reflect each player's last name, first name, date of birth and passport number as specifically noted in their International Passport, in addition to any other information requested by Concacaf.
 This information must be submitted through the Comet platform as it will be time stamped. - 10.3.
-Each PMA participating in The Competition shall submit to Concacaf its final list of up to 23 players (3 must be goalkeepers and at least 2 of them, must travel to The Competition), no later than 10 days prior to the opening match, which Concacaf will provide specifics by a way of a circular.
-The players on the final list must be chosen from the players on the provisional list.
-This information must be submitted through the Comet platform as it will be time stamped.
+The only document considered to be valid proof of a player's identity and nationality shall be a valid national passport that explicitly states the player's day, month, and year of birth.
+Identity cards or other supporting official documents shall not be accepted as a valid means of identification.
+The PMAs shall present each player's valid national passport for the country of the PMA to the Venue Coordinator on the day before the match.
+A player without a valid national passport shall not be entitled to play. - 10.3.1.
+Concacaf reserves the right to request additional information from the player to confirm eligibility, such as birth certificate from the player, her parents, or grandparents.